divyadityabhardwaj/sentify-v2/README.md

 ## 🙏 Acknowledgments

-- **VADER Sentiment Analysis** for the fast, accurate local sentiment analysis
+- **RoBERTa Sentiment Analysis** for state-of-the-art, context-aware sentiment analysis
 - **YouTube Data API** for comment extraction
 - **FastAPI** for the robust backend framework
 - **Next.js** for the modern frontend framework